 - Turn your stove to high and bring the pot to a boil.
 Once it begins to boil, take the lid off and stir gently for a moment with the wooden spoon.

-- Pour into bowls to serve and top with fresh parsley.
+- Strain to enjoy as a traditional bone broth or enjoy as is for a more hearty soup.
+Pour into bowls to serve and top with fresh parsley.